earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 ### read.csv() vs RCURL

-While using read.csv() to get data directly works, it may fail sometimes if:
+While using `read.csv()` to get data directly works, it may fail sometimes if:

 1. You are trying to access data from a secure (https or ftps server) or
 2. You are trying to access data from an API that requires authentication (more on that later)

+Because of these potential limitations, we are going to use functions in the RCurl package for the rest of this module.

 ## Use RCurl to download data